FOR YOUR KIDS... AND YOUR INNER KID

 Prior to joining Nickelodeon, Cheng had a successful career in the financial technology sector as an engineer and interface designer building next generation trading applications.

 Cheng has always been a storyteller and content creator.
 In 1999, he won his first film competition.
 In 2007, Cheng directed, “Deployment Strategy” which won several film festival awards including, “Best Science Fiction short” and was ultimately acquired by IndiePix Distribution.
 In 2014, “Protocol Deviation” premiered on Warner Bros’ Machinima network.
 The following year, Cheng's feature film debut “Ghost Source Zero” signed with Archstone Distribution in the U.S. and Broadmedia Studios in Japan.
 In 2018, Sony Pictures Home Enternment acquired Ghost Source Zero via Archstone.
 Cheng has also created content for Nickelodeon Digital promotions.

 Cheng is graduate of NAMIC Executive Leadership Development Program (ELDP) Class of XIV from the University of Virginia Darden School of Business.
 In 2005, Cheng received his MBA from Rutgers University where High Tech Growth was his area of focus.
 In 1997, Cheng graduated from Cornell University with a degree in Cinema.

-Cheng is married to Dr. Jennifer Tang and resides in Princeton, New Jersey with their three sons.
+Cheng is married to Dr. Jennifer Tang and resides in Los Angeles with their three sons.